Why Catnip Excites Cats but Calms Humans

 • Published

-If you’ve been following along with my 8 mos old kitten Willow, you know me by now so you probably figured I’ve been experimenting with catnip herb.
+If you’ve been following along with my 8 month old kitten Willow, you know me by now so you probably figured I’ve been experimenting with catnip herb.

-Last night, Willow sniffed a catnip-laced toy and within seconds went from calm and composed to bunny-kicking a Q-tip like she was in a UFC match and sprinting laps around the house like she had a triple shot of espresso.
-And then… she was quiet.
+Last night, Willow sniffed a catnip-laced toy and within seconds went from calm and composed to bunny-kicking a Q-tip like she was in a UFC match and sprinting laps with wild eyes like she was on a double shot espresso.
+And then, 10 minutes later… she is poised and peaceful like the little lady she is.

-Meanwhile, I’m standing there fumbling with the video on my phone (but still thinking like a pharmacist), what the heck is going on in that brain!
+The whole time, I’m standing there fumbling with the video on my phone (but still thinking like a pharmacist), what the heck is going on in that brain of hers!!!

-There are times I think she’s the smartest cat ever, because I’ve trained her to do tricks.
-And then there are other moments I think if she had a brain-eating bacteria, it would starve to death.
+There are times I think she’s the smartest cat ever because I’ve trained her to do actual dog tricks.
+And then there are other moments when I think… if she had a brain-eating amoeba, it would starve to death.
+Like when she paces the top of my second-floor staircase rail with Olympic-level determination… that’s when I think, she’s not just stupid—she’s sthoopid.

-Regardless, I got dried catnip herb from the local herbal apothecary and made myself a cup of tea to see what would happen to me.
+I bought dried catnip herb from the local herbal apothecary and made myself a cup of tea to see what would happen to me.
+(You can buy it online or at any health food store).
+Catnip

 What is Catnip?